kevinveenbirkenbach/infinito/README.md

 - High scalability (IaaS compatible)

 ### Basic Use Case Diagram
 The following [use case diagram](https://de.wikipedia.org/wiki/Anwendungsfall) doesn't cover all use cases of the software.
-It just gives a brief overview over the functionalities of sources.
+It just gives a brief overview over some functionalities of sources.
 ![Server Architecture](.meta/use-case-brainstorming.png)

 ## Setup